lenh0205/dotnetDoc/situation.md

 # Introduce
-* I am a .NET developer with three years of experience in web development.
+* I am a .NET developer with four years of experience in web development.
 * While my primary focus is on backend technologies such as ASP.NET Core Web API, SQL Server, and Entity Framework, I also have a foundational understanding of frontend technologies like React and ASP.NET Core MVC.

 * Throughout my career, I have worked in Agile development environments and have occasionally taken on full-stack development responsibilities to meet project requirements.
 I have contributed to building management systems for government projects, including a documentation management system.